An explanation of Mondrian's oeuvre by Michael Sciam

 Broadway Boogie Woogie, Diagram M

-A circularity so wide as to appear rectilinear; like the horizon of a sea that is actually round.
 It takes a long time (an infinite time like the extension of a straight line) Mondrian seems to say, before we can contemplate the circularity that unites all things.

-Many visions of one God
+Different visions of one God

 Is God just an idea?